The Walking Dead star pays tribute as ‘best TV buddy ever’ dies

 It was announced by the AMC series, which ended in 2022, that Seven, who played Daryl’s imaginatively named loyal companion Dog, had died.

-The post, which hailed Seven as The Walking Dead’s “best boy”, inspired tributes from several of the show’s stars, including Daryl actor Norman Reedus.
+The social media post, which hailed Belgian shepherd Seven as The Walking Dead’s “best boy”, inspired tributes from several of the show’s stars, including Daryl actor Norman Reedus.

-“Gonna miss u seven,” the actor, who currently stars in his own spin-off series, wrote on Instragram.
+“Gonna miss u seven,” the actor, who currently stars in his own spin-off series, called Daryl Dixon, wrote on Instragram.
 After sharing several photos of himself with Seven, he posted a broken-heart emoji and added: “Best TV buddy ever.”

 Other actors who paid tribute to Seven included Khary Payton, who played Ezekiel, and Lynn Collins, who starred as the villainous Leah.

-Meanwhile, the series’s former showrunner Angela Kang re-shared the original post, adding a crying-face emoji.
+Meanwhile, the series’ former showrunner Angela Kang re-shared the original post, adding a crying-face emoji.

 Seven made his first appearance in the show’s ninth season.
 He appeared in 25 episodes in all.